 The Supervisory Board is guaranteed access to all documentation and employees of the company to obtain regular information on the evolution of the activity in general, and the areas that are its special competence in particular.
-A system of regular reporting is also in place, covering meetings of the Executive Committee (submission of minutes), internal audit work and transactions with related parties.
+A system of regular reporting is also in place, covering, among others, the minutes of the meetings of the Executive Committee, internal audit reports and the list of transactions with related parties.